nuckarronjones/X-Filter-App/README.md

 # 🚫 X-Filter Chrome Extension

-An AI-powered Chrome extension developed as a hackathon project, designed to filter political content and advertisements via keywords.
+An AI-powered Chrome extension developed as a hackathon project, designed to filter political content and advertisements via keywords for x.com.

 ## ☁︎ Background
 - My collegues and I set out to create a Chrome extension leveraging large language models (LLMs).